rgolang/rgo/README.md

 * Is keyword free and extendable
 * Is memory safe and concurrent

 This unlocks powerful grammar and allows the language to exist without keywords.
+For more detailed examples, see: [examples_syntax.md](examples_syntax.md)

 ## Hello World